-First, as a privately owned or family owned company, why do you even care about new accounting rules that are more challenging than the old rules?
+First, as a privately owned or family owned company, or even a nonprofit organization, why do you even care about new accounting rules that are more challenging than the old rules?
 Well, if your financial reports are only for the management team and the owners, maybe you don’t.
-But if you have any reason to get your books audited by a CPA firm, e.g. for a bank loan or exit planning, your books will be required to be in accordance with GAAP – Generally Accepted Accounting Principles – and lease accounting under the new rules is an essential part of that.
+But if you have any reason to get your books audited by a CPA firm, e.g. for a bank loan or exit planning or a legally binding audit requirement, your books will be required to be in accordance with GAAP – Generally Accepted Accounting Principles – and lease accounting under the new rules is an essential part of that.
 Of course, if that’s not your company, feel free to stop reading.

 Wrinkle #1: The new rules apply to all future asset leases, but they also apply to assets already in use in your business.
 Those previously leased assets will probably have to be restated as if the rules had been in place when they were first acquired.
 That retroactive arithmetic will likely keep someone busy for quite a few hours recalculating the historical cost pattern under ASC 842.

 Wrinkle #2: When you acquire equipment under an operating lease – where your intention is to use the asset for a period of time and then return it – you have typically just paid the monthly rental, expensed it, and nothing ever appeared on your balance sheet.
 Not anymore.
 Now those assets, if leased under a term longer than 12 months, must be capitalized on the books.
 So long-term rentals of equipment are gone.